Whimsy Stick

 The Problem

-I train dogs out of Coaldale, Colorado and I’ve seen this exact scenario play out dozens of times.
-Someone buys what they think is the best flirt pole for high energy dogs, runs two or three sessions with their Malinois or working line Shepherd, and the thing either snaps at the attachment point or the lure shreds off the cord entirely.
-Furthermore, the dog is more activated after the session than before because the session ended mid-chase with nothing to catch.
-So now they have a broken flirt pole and a more frustrated dog.
+I’ve seen this exact scenario play out dozens of times.
+Someone buys what they think is a durable chase tool, runs two or three sessions with their Malinois or working-line Shepherd, and the thing either snaps at the attachment point or the lure shreds off the cord entirely.

 💥